amrkmn/lrclibpub/README.md

 # LRCLIBpub

-A modern web interface for publishing lyrics to the LRCLIB database.
+A modern static web interface for publishing lyrics to the LRCLIB database.
 Built with Svelte and TailwindCSS.

 <img width="1552" alt="image" src="https://github.com/user-attachments/assets/f8a176e3-029e-44a8-909c-c23e6180fdd0" />